danthedeckie/Marlinespike/README.md

 ought to be a reasonably simple project.
 Almost everything already exists as libraries.

+Writing a new plugin for Jekyll to simply throw .less files at lessc ended up being 20 or so lines of boilerplate, subclassing stuff and generally was a bit of a pain.

+I want plugins to be *incredibly* simple to write.
+There should be as little boilerplate as possible.

 ## Status:

-Basics are working, most of our next generation site is working with this now, still a lot of cleaning up and polishing needed before 'production ready'.
+Basics are working, our next generation site is working with this now, still a lot of cleaning up and polishing needed before 'production ready'.

 ## Requirements:

-- Python, reasonably recent 2.6/2.7 should be fine.
+- Python>=2.7.
 I'm working here with 2.7.3
-- pystache (for templating)
+- pystache (for templating) (easy_install pystache)
-- markdown2 (for markdown files)
+- markdown2 (for markdown files) (easy_install markdown2)
 - lessc (if you want to use the less to css plugin)
 - yuic (if you want to use the javascript/css minifier plugin)
+- image-magick (if you want to use the image_magick plugin)

 ## Contact: